Skip to main content

 This is a key feature in a Tx project that allows the building of a dependency graph of the transformations, ensuring that Tx Objects are built and executed in the correct order and allowing code reuse.

-The way to reference any previous Tx Object is by providing the Location ID and the Tx Object name.
+The way to reference any previous Tx Object is by providing the Location name and the Tx Object name.

 Refs are available in three flavors that include all or part of the linking and naming behavior:

-• ref - as described above, a standard ref serves two functions: to create a dependency between referenced and referencing object, and compile to the fully qualified name of the former.
+• ref - as described above, a standard ref serves two functions: to create a dependency between referenced and referencing object and to compile to the fully qualified name of the former.

 • ref_text - does not create a dependency on the DAG and only prints the fully qualified name of the referenced object.